fnl/libfnl/README.rst

 **libfnl** is an API and CLI to facilitate the mining of [biological] texts by providing data management tools for this task.
-The library is exclusively designed to work with Python 3k (3.2+).
-It is targeted to cooperate with the txtfnnl_ text mininig library developed in parallel.
-In a nutshell, ``libfnl`` provides the "meta-data" for text mining tasks, while txtfnnl_ is the actual pipeline for this job.
+The library is exclusively designed to work with Python 3.2+.
+It is targeted to cooperate with the txtfnnl_ text mininig library, the gnamed_ gene name repository daemon, and the medic_ PubMed mirroring tool.

 The library contains the following packages:

-``libfnl.couch``
+``fnl.couch``
-    provides a Py3k Apache CouchDB_ client for managing JSON_ data (when this project was started, there was no Py3k CouchDB_ client around, so this project has its own)
+    provides a Py3k Apache CouchDB_ client for managing JSON_ data (when this project was started, there was no Py3k CouchDB_ client around, so this project has its own);
-``libfnl.gnamed``
-    providing management and storage facilities for gene/protein symbols, names, keywords and their references into literature based on SQLAlchemy_;
-    outsourced as its own package
-``libfnl.medline``
-    providing a management and storage facility for MEDLINE and PubMed records based on SQLAlchemy_;
-    outsorced as its own package
-``libfnl.nlp``
+``fnl.nlp``
-    currently, just a Python wrapper for the GENIA_ Tagger_ ``libfnl.stat``
+    currently, only contains a Python wrapper for the GENIA_ Tagger_ and the collection of Penn tags
+``fnl.stat``
-    currently, only a module to evaluate inter-rate Kappa scores ``libfnl.text``
+    currently, only a module to evaluate inter-rator Kappa scores ``fnl.text``
-    modules to extract, annotate and tokenize text (strings) ``libfnl.utils``
+    modules to extract, tokenize, segment, and annotate text (strings) ``fnl.utils``
-    useful utilities and tools (currently, just for handling JSON_ and for dispalying a clean progress bar on the command line) ``scripts``
+    useful utilities and tools (currently, just for handling JSON_) ``scripts``
-    various useful scripts to manage data/text
+    various useful scripts to manage data/text and probably the main value provided by this collection

-The library provides the following command-line tools:
+The library provides the following command-line tools/interfaces:

-- fnlgnamed_ A CLI to bootstrap a consolidated gene/protein repository. *Outsourced to its own PyPI package ``gnamed``.*
-- fnlmedline_ A CLI to maintain a local MEDLINE data warehouse. *Outsourced to its own PyPI packagee ``medic``.*
-- ``fnlkappa`` A CLI to calculate inter-rater agreement scores.
-- ``fnlgpcounter`` A CLI to count gene/protein symbols in MEDLINE.
-- ``fnlcorpus`` A CLIT to store corpora in JSON format in a CouchDB.
-- ``fnlpst*`` Three tools to segment text into sentences using NLTK_ (3.0alpha).
-- ``fnlclass[i]`` Two CLI to quickly develop a classifier for text using Scikit-Learn_.
+- ``fnlclass[i]`` quickly develop a classifier for text using Scikit-Learn_.
+- ``fnlcorpus`` store corpora in JSON format in a CouchDB.
-- ``fnldictag`` A CLI to tag tokens from a dictionary in text.
+- ``fnldictag`` tag tokens from a dictionary in text.
+- ``fnlgpcounter`` count gene/protein symbols in MEDLINE.
+- ``fnlkappa`` calculate inter-rater agreement scores.
+- ``fnlsegment`` segment text into sentences using NLTK_ (3.0alpha).
+- ``fnlsegtrain`` train a NLTK_ PunktSentenceTokenizer.

 .. warning:: This project is under "continuous" development (very alpha-ish).